Ashwinihebbali/air-quality-health-impact/README.md

 - Contact

 ## Overview
 The AQI Prediction System demonstrates the full ML lifecycle: data ingestion, cleaning, feature engineering, model training and validation, and deployment through a lightweight Streamlit app for real-time predictions and interpretation.
-The project is designed for reproducibility, transparency, and practical delivery for environmental monitoring.
+The project is designed for reproducibility, transparency, and practical delivery for environmental monitoring..

 ## Problem statement
 Build supervised models to predict numeric AQI values (regression) and/or AQI categories (classification) from pollutant concentrations and environmental variables, then expose those predictions through a simple web UI that explains likely health impacts.